arrkpong/backend-demo/README.md

 # backend-actix-web

-Backend API built with `actix-web` and `SeaORM`, focused on secure credential storage, JWT authentication, and a clean modular layout.
+Backend API built with `actix-web` and `SeaORM`, focused on credential handling, JWT authentication, and a clean modular layout.

 ## Table of Contents